 Ohio’s Kindergarten Readiness Assessment

-At the beginning of each school year, children in public school kindergarten programs will be assessed using Ohio’s Kindergarten Readiness Assessment.
+At the beginning of each school year, children in public and community school kindergarten programs are assessed using Ohio’s Kindergarten Readiness Assessment.
 This assessment includes ways for teachers to measure a child’s readiness for engaging with instruction aligned to the kindergarten standards.

 Ohio’s Early Learning and Development Standards (birth to kindergarten entry) are the basis for the Kindergarten Readiness Assessment.
 The Kindergarten Readiness Assessment is used to assess four areas of early learning:

 - Social Foundations- including social and emotional development, and approaches toward learning

 The Language and Literacy portion of the Kindergarten Readiness Assessment can be used to meet the reading diagnostic assessment requirement of the Third Grade Reading Guarantee.
 To meet the diagnostic requirement, teachers must complete the Language and Literacy portion by Nov.
 1.

 The KRA is intended to be administered to kindergarten students starting the first day of school or the first day that schools and districts take attendance for students who are enrolled in kindergarten with the administration ending on November 1.
 Continuing for the 2019-2020 school year, public districts have the option to begin the administration of KRA selected response and performance task items up to two weeks prior to the first day of kindergarten.
 The administration window closes on Nov.
 1.